 The requirements are confusing and likely to change

-Are those workarounds going to work when Windows 11 releases?
+Are those workarounds going to work a year from now?
+Two years?
+Three?
 Your guess is as good as mine.

 There’s no compelling reason

-Aside: the every other version “curse”
+Aside: the every-other-version “curse”

 |Windows Vista||Not so much.|